Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Bibliographic Remarks and Additional Perspectives

 The specific bound that we present in \cref{thm:first-it-bound}, along with its proof, are based on the work of~\citet{xu-17a}, which itself extended the results of \citet{russo-16a} to a more general setting.
 Arguably, the core of the approach dates back to the work of~\citet{shawetaylor-97a}, who derived PAC bounds for Bayesian predictors in terms of a ‘‘luckiness'' function (which is similar to a prior).
 This was extended to more general settings by~\citet{mcallester-98a}, leading to a bound that is very similar in form to the bounds discussed in this monograph.
 The proof technique, however, is quite different: it relies on the ‘‘quantifier reversal lemma'' which, in some sense, plays the role of a change of measure.
 This PAC-Bayesian strand of the literature then flourished, with generalizations and tighter bounds by, to only give some examples,~\citet{langford-01a},~\citet{mcallester-03a},~\citet{audibert-04a}, and~\citet{catoni-07a}, with proofs of a similar form as we discuss here.
 A more extensive overview of the PAC-Bayesian literature is given in \cref{chap:probability}, specifically in \cref{sec:pac-bayesian-bounds,sec:bib-remarks-probability}.
 The bounds in the PAC-Bayesian literature focused primarily on bounded losses, and in particular, the~$0-1$ loss.
 Around the same time,~\citet{zhang-06a} developed generalization bounds for generic loss functions based on a result termed the ‘‘information exponential inequality.''

 We now come to the work of~\citet{russo-16a}, who focused on adaptive data analysis, rather than generalization bounds.
 Specifically, given the data, an analyst computes~$m$ different measurements~$\phi=\{\phi_i\}_{i\in[m]}$.
 Then, based on the values of these measurements, they report~$\phi_T$ for some~$T\in[m]$.
 Since the choice of the measurement to report depends on the measurements themselves, this can introduce a significant bias.
 The main result of~\citet{russo-16a} is a bound on this bias in terms of the mutual information~$I(T;\phi)$, under the assumption that the measurements are sub-Gaussian.
 This setting can be seen to be equivalent to a statistical learning setting, where the measurements correspond to losses and the index~$T$ corresponds to a hypothesis from a finite set.
 While these developments appear to be largely independent from the PAC-Bayesian literature,~\citet{russo-16a} noted the resemblance to PAC-Bayesian bounds, stating that it would be interesting to explore the connections between PAC-Bayes and adaptive data analysis. \citet{xu-17a} made the connection between statistical learning and the results of~\citet{russo-16a} precise, and in particular, extended the argument to uncountable hypothesis classes.
 Prior to this, \citet{raginsky-16a} derived generalization bounds in terms of information-theoretic versions of algorithmic stability, where the bounds were given in terms of the mutual information between the hypothesis and a single training datum, given the rest of the samples, where the sub-Gaussianity assumption was slightly different.

-Since we have so far only given a brief introduction of information-theoretic generalization bounds, we will defer a more detailed discussion and comparison of these results to \cref{chap:average,chap:probability}.
+Since we have so far only provided an initial introduction to information-theoretic generalization bounds, we will defer a more detailed discussion and comparison of these results to \cref{chap:average,chap:probability}.